Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Goes as of September 2025, with zero cloud regions locally available.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the primary hub in Amsterdam.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Goes, as of September 2025.
+Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via network extensions to data centers in Amsterdam.

 Power Analysis